abbreviatedman/react-unit-01-intro-to-react/1a-react-and-jsx/02-components/readme.md

 ## Nesting Components

 We can nest one component inside another by including it by name inside a block of JSX code.
+We refer to them just as if they're built-in HTML elements, usually as self-closing tags.

 ```jsx
 import React, { Component } from "react";